-Note: United Kingdom surrogacy laws are complex matters and usually dealt with by a lawyer.
-But, further information is available on the Human Fertilisation and Embryology Authority website.
+Note: United Kingdom surrogacy laws are complex matters and are usually dealt with by a lawyer.
+You can read further information on the Human Fertilisation and Embryology Authority website.

 It is not uncommon for a surrogate to give birth outside of the United Kingdom.
 If so, you and your partner must be living in the United Kingdom to apply for a parental order.